0382/argparse-f/README.md

 ### argument

 `argument` is opposited to `option`.
-You must set it's value in command line.
+You must set its value in command line.
 If not, the program will stop with error. `argument` also contains two types: position argument and named argument.

 In this version, `argument` supports `integer, real, real(kind=8), character(len=*)` data types.
 It does not support `logical` type, you should use `option` instead.
 #### position argument